Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 13 Maret 2026 00.57.50 UTC
+- WIB: Jumat, 13 Maret 2026 02.06.22 UTC
-- WITA: Jumat, 13 Maret 2026 01.57.50 UTC
+- WITA: Jumat, 13 Maret 2026 03.06.22 UTC
-- WIT: Jumat, 13 Maret 2026 02.57.50 UTC
+- WIT: Jumat, 13 Maret 2026 04.06.22 UTC

 Kutipan Inspiratif:
-"You're going to fail your way to success, you have nothing to be ashamed of so keep your head up.
-It’s much easier to come up with excuses of why you can't do it.
-If you do what is easy your life will be hard."
+"Friendship is not finding gold or silver among the rocks of life.
+It is accepting each other as coal until diamonds are formed with time!!!"

-Kategori: motivational
+Kategori: friendship